Hlacos/DeeplApiTranslator/README.md

 Deepl API extension for tanmuhittin/laravel-google-translate

-This package includes tanmuhittin/laravel-google-translate package as dependency.
+This package **not** includes tanmuhittin/laravel-google-translate package as dependency.

 ## Installation

+It supposed to the main package is installed and configured properly.

 ### Run composer install

-> composer require tanmuhittin/laravel-google-translate
+> composer require composer require hlacos/deepl-api-translator

-### Publish vendor

-> php artisan vendor:publish --provider="Tanmuhittin\LaravelGoogleTranslate\LaravelGoogleTranslateServiceProvider"

 ### Configure DeeplApiTranslator alias